vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/02/001/_index.md

 title = "+001"

 +++
-Agni For the rhetorical structure of the hymn, see the publ. intro.
+Agni For the rhetorical structure of the hymn, see the published introduction.